- Documents required for individuals

 SUBMITTING DOCUMENTS FOR CAR OWNERSHIP TRANSFER

-The necessary documents must be submitted at Customer Happiness Centres or Tasjeel Service Centres.
-If the documents are accurate, the process will take around 10 minutes, and the following will be handed over to the applicant.
+The necessary documents have to be submitted at Customer Happiness Centres or Tasjeel Service Centres.
+If the documents are accurate, the process will take around 10 minutes and the following will be handed over to the applicant.

 - Expiry sticker